School of Law - The Institute for Investor Protection

 A Law and Policy Research Institute

-Loyola's new Institute for Investor Protection is a non-partisan, independent academic center that promotes investor protection for the individual consumer and the public, and seeks to shape policy issues affecting investors.
-The goal of the institute is to educate investors on the availability of the private remedies Congress and the judiciary envisioned would serve to deter disclosure violations.
+Loyola's Institute for Investor Protection (“IIP”) is a non-partisan, independent academic center that promotes investor protection for the individual consumer and the public, and seeks to shape policy issues affecting investors.
+The goal of the IIP is to educate investors on the availability of the private remedies Congress and the judiciary envisioned would serve to deter disclosure violations.

 Finally, the IIP has engaged in programming outside of the annual conference.
-In February of 2013, the IIP, with its co-sponsor, the Institute for Consumer Antitrust Studies, recently hosted the National Mortgage Settlement Conference.
-The Conference featured presentations from the architects of the largest consumer protection settlement in American history, including State Attorneys General from throughout the country and Shaun Donovan, the Secretary of Housing and Urban Development.
+In February of 2013, the IIP, with its co sponser, the Institute for Consumer Antitrust Studies, hosted the National Mortgage Settlement Conference that featured presentations from the architects of the largest consumer protection settlement in American history, including State Attorneys General from throughout the country and Shaun Donovan, the Secretary of Housing and Urban Development.
 In his fascinating address, which is linked here, Secretary Donovan traces the abuses which led to the mortgage crisis, and documents the extremely effective efforts of state and federal agencies to provide relief for homeowners and to establish structures and standards to prevent such crises in the future.
 In March of 2013, the IIP hosted a program featuring Professor Steven Ramirez and author Bethany McLean entitled “Lawless Devils: Corruption, Politics and the Law”.